Intelligent-Instruments-Lab/iil.is/src/routes/people/thor.md

   "sonicwriting"
 ]
 pronouns: "he/him"
-bio: "I’m a professor of future music in the Music Department at the University of Sussex and a research professor at the Iceland University of the Arts.
+bio: "I’m a research professor at the Iceland University of the Arts and a professor of future music in the Music Department at the University of Sussex.
 I’ve recently served as an Edgard-Varèse guest professor at the Technische Universität Berlin.
 My research interests include musical performance, improvisation, new technologies for musical expression, live coding, musical notation, artificial intelligence and computational creativity."
 ---